Abhranil1033/KAM/backend/README.md

 ## Sample Usage Examples

-Try out these routes in postman to verufy the results.
+Try out these routes in postman to verify the results.